-When disciples were to be delivered up to "great tribulation" (Matthew 24:21) or "the days of vengeance" (Luke 21:22), there is NO mention made of any "Rapture" to deliver them from such - not here, not anywhere in Scripture!
-The only time a "rapturing" (or "snatching away") will occur is mentioned in 1 Thessalonians 4:
+(2) When disciples were to be delivered up to "great tribulation" (Matthew 24:21) or "the days of vengeance" (Luke 21:22), there is NO mention made of any "Rapture" to deliver them from such - not here, not anywhere in Scripture!
+In fact, if God was going to "snatch away" (a.k.a. "rapture) saints who are undergoing "great tribulation," then John could not have seen in Heaven those "who have come out of the great tribulation," for they would have been snatched away" and spared from it (Revelation 7:9-17)!
+The only time a "snatching away" of disciples will occur is mentioned in 1 Thessalonians 4:13-18:

 But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus.
 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord will by no means precede those who are asleep.
 For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
-And thus we shall always be with the Lord. comfort with Therefore one another these words.
-(1 Thessalonians 4:13-18)
+And thus we shall always be with the Lord.
+Therefore comfort one another with these words.

-When the expression "caught up" is used, it means the living saints will be taken at the same time as those saints who have died at the Second Coming of Jesus Christ.
+When the expression "caught up" is used, it means the living saints will be taken at the same time as those saints who have died at the 2nd Coming of Jesus Christ.
 There are no "signs" to warn of this coming; it will begin the life in eternity; it will be heard and known by all at the same time; and there is no separate resurrection for the saints and for the wicked, for Jesus has said:

-Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice and come forth--those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation.
-(John 5:28-29)
+"Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice and come forth--those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation" (John 5:28-29).

 When the 2nd Coming of Jesus occurs, it will involve everyone in the tombs, both good and evil.
 Judgment will take place for both at the same time (2 Corinthians 5:10).
 The Thessalonian passage simply explains that when the saints are "caught up" to meet the Lord, both the living and the dead saints are involved.
-In Jesus' statement in John, at the same time that those who have done good are raised, those who have done evil will be raised.
+According to Jesus' statement in John, at the same time that those who have done good are raised, those who have done evil will be raised.
 The Corinthian passage shows that all in both classes (good and evil) will be judged at the same time.
 In other words, there is no "rapture" of good people from the Earth separating them from the evil people, and no time separation of the resurrection from the Judgment Day.

-Since no one knows when, since there will be no second chance for the wicked, and since Jesus Christ now rules from David's throne in Heaven, all should obey His words:
+Since no one knows when Jesus will come again, since there will be no second-chance for the wicked, and since Jesus Christ now rules from David's throne in Heaven (Acts 2:29-33), all should obey His words:

 And He said to them, "Go into all the world and preach the gospel to every creature.
-He who believes and is baptized will be saved; but he who does not believe will be condemned."
-(Mark 16:15-16)
+He who believes and is baptized will be saved; but he who does not believe will be condemned" (Mark 16:15-16).